IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 The **Ready to Complete** panel provides a full summary of your vApp (from Template) configurations.
 Here you can review the vApp before choosing to commit to a deployment, or discard the vApp configuration completely.
 !!! warning "CAUTION"
-    For our demonstration purposes, it is **NOT** necessary to deploy the vApp — as this will incur costs to the IBM Cloud account.**
+    For our purposes, it is **NOT** necessary to deploy the vApp — this will incur costs to the IBM Cloud account.

 40. Click the **Cancel** button to avoid any billing charges.

-Your browser will redirect back to the **Applications** tab of the vCloud Director console.

 ![](_attachments/shared-managing-22.png)

+The web browser will automatically be redirected back to the **Applications** tab of the vCloud Director console.

 #
 # Managing Networks